natemcmaster/blog/_posts/dev/2018-08-29-netcore-primitives-2.md

 # Closing

-Hopefully this clears up some aspects of the shared framework.
-I tried to link to official docs and guidance where possible.
-If you have questions, leave a comment or tweet at me.
+The shared framework is an optional feature of .NET Core, and I think it's a reasonable default for most users despite the pitfalls.
+I still think it's good for .NET Core developers to understand what goes on under the hood, and hopefully this was a good overview of the shared frameworks feature.
+I tried to link to official docs and guidance where possible so you can find more info.
+If you have more questions, leave a comment below.

 ### More info